Fletcher Van Gilder FVG - Fletcher Van Gilder LLP 260.425.9777 Pay Your Bill Menu

 Learn about our statewide work and successes.

-New bill would make expungement of dismissed charges automatic
+New law makes expungement of dismissed charges automatic

 Daniel G. McNamara's Author Photo